kam-zhan-yue/brain/work/uptick/initiatives/dispatch-profitability.md

 - Calculates the line items for the child tasks recursively

 So, there are obviously differences here I think.
 Probably need to follow up with Marc

+Check whether they are actually realistic scenarios
+- `site_price`
+- product checks on service tasks